The Bankrate promise

 Frequently asked questions

-You’ll need an SR-22 for three to five years.
+You’ll typically need an SR-22 for three to five years.
 This lets the DMV know that you are maintaining at least the state’s minimum required levels of coverage.

 When your insurance company issues you an SR-22, they’re letting the DMV know that you are currently insured with at least the state’s minimum requirements.
 If you stop making your car insurance payments or cancel your policy, the carrier will notify the DMV.
 You could risk having your driver’s license suspended or revoked.